LiliMeng/BQ_Amazon/README.md

 *By the time the model was ready, the operations team felt confident in the new approach.
 They appreciated the transparency and involvement throughout the process, which led to a smoother transition and adoption of the new model.
 Ultimately, the new forecasting model reduced errors by 20%, significantly improving inventory management and reducing costs."*
 \
+### 9. Insist on the Highest Standards

+**"Insist on the Highest Standards"** is a key Amazon leadership principle that emphasizes the need for leaders to relentlessly strive for excellence in all aspects of their work.
+This principle is about setting and maintaining high standards not just for oneself, but also for the team and the products or services delivered.
+Amazon believes that leaders should continuously raise the bar, drive high-quality outputs, and ensure that even minor flaws are addressed to achieve the best possible results.

+For a **senior machine learning applied scientist**, this principle is crucial.
+It involves ensuring that models are not only accurate but also robust, scalable, and ethically sound.
+It also means pushing the boundaries of innovation while maintaining a strong focus on the quality and impact of the work.

+### How to Answer "Insist on the Highest Standards" Behavioral Questions in an Amazon Interview

+When answering questions related to this principle, the interviewer is looking for evidence that you consistently push for the best possible outcomes, hold yourself and others to high standards, and are willing to put in the extra effort to achieve excellence.
+They want to see that you are detail-oriented, quality-focused, and that you hold yourself accountable to the highest level of performance.

+#### Using the STAR Method (Situation, Task, Action, Result):

+**1. Situation**: Describe a situation where high standards were critical to success.
+   - Example: "In a project to develop a fraud detection system for a financial services company, we were tasked with creating a model that had to be not only highly accurate but also extremely reliable, as even a small margin of error could lead to significant financial loss or legal issues."

+**2. Task**: Explain your responsibility and why it was important to maintain high standards.
+   - Example: "As the lead machine learning scientist, my responsibility was to ensure that the model we developed met the highest possible standards in terms of accuracy, reliability, and ethical considerations.
+This was especially important given the sensitive nature of the data and the potential consequences of errors."

+**3. Action**: Describe the specific actions you took to insist on the highest standards.
+   - Example: "To ensure the highest standards, I implemented a rigorous model validation process that included extensive cross-validation, out-of-sample testing, and bias audits.
+I also set up multiple layers of peer review, where each aspect of the model, from data preprocessing to feature selection and algorithm choice, was scrutinized by the team.
+Furthermore, I worked closely with the data engineering team to ensure that the data pipeline was robust and that the model could handle real-time data without any degradation in performance.
+I also insisted on building explainability into the model, so that stakeholders could understand and trust the decisions made by the system."

+**4. Result**: Share the outcomes of your actions, ideally with quantifiable results.
+   - Example: "As a result of these efforts, the fraud detection model we deployed achieved a precision rate of 98% and a recall rate of 95%, far exceeding the client's initial expectations.
+The model was able to detect fraudulent transactions with minimal false positives, which significantly reduced financial losses and improved customer trust.
+Additionally, the rigorous validation process and emphasis on explainability were highly praised by the client, leading to further collaboration opportunities."

+### Tips for Answering

+1. **Demonstrate Rigor and Precision**: Highlight how you applied a high level of rigor and precision in your work, ensuring that no detail was overlooked.

+2. **Show Proactivity in Maintaining Standards**: Provide examples where you proactively raised the bar or identified areas where the standards needed to be higher, even if it meant additional effort or resources.

+3. **Include Quantifiable Impact**: Whenever possible, include metrics or specific outcomes that demonstrate the impact of maintaining high standards on the project or business.

+4. **Discuss Challenges**: Mention any challenges you faced in maintaining high standards and how you overcame them to deliver exceptional results.

+5. **Highlight Long-Term Benefits**: Emphasize how insisting on the highest standards led to long-term benefits, such as improved product quality, customer satisfaction, or operational efficiency.

+### Example Behavioral Question and Answer

+**Question:** "Tell me about a time when you insisted on high standards in your work, even when others were ready to compromise."

+**Answer:**

+*"In a project to deploy a recommendation engine for an online retail platform, the initial model we developed showed promising results, with a significant increase in click-through rates during testing.
+However, I noticed that the model occasionally produced recommendations that were contextually irrelevant, which could harm the user experience.*

+*While some team members felt the model was good enough to deploy, I insisted that we needed to refine the model further to meet the highest standards.
+I led an initiative to conduct a more granular analysis of the model's outputs and identified specific patterns where the recommendations were not aligned with user intent.
+We retrained the model with additional contextual features and fine-tuned the algorithm to better capture user behavior.*

+*As a result, the final model not only improved click-through rates by 25%, but also significantly enhanced user satisfaction, as evidenced by positive feedback and increased repeat visits.
+This insistence on high standards ultimately led to the recommendation engine becoming a key driver of the platform’s success."*

+### Conclusion

+When answering questions about "Insist on the Highest Standards," focus on demonstrating your commitment to excellence and your willingness to go the extra mile to ensure that the work you deliver is of the highest quality.
+Provide concrete examples where your attention to detail, rigor, and high expectations led to outstanding results, and how these efforts contributed to the overall success of the project or organization.
+This approach will clearly communicate your alignment with Amazon's values and your capability as a senior machine learning applied scientist.